Palakgarg155/Making-MU-/README.md

 ### Experiment
 + Measure how often the Conversationl AI correctly avoids answering the irrelevant queries

-### Methodology: Training a machine learning model,
+### Methodology: Training a machine learning model that:-
-+ 1. Label "AI FAIL" : AI responds to an irrelevant query
++ Label "AI FAIL" : AI responds to an irrelevant query
-+ 2. Label "AI PASS" : AI appropriately avoids an irrelevant query
++ Label "AI PASS" : AI appropriately avoids an irrelevant query

 ### Dataset
 + Provide 8 categories of irrelevant responses, each containing 5 examples, totaling 40 inputs.
 Descriptive answers in this context will be classified as "AI FAIL"